tonghuikang/blog/_posts/2030-03-23-next-token-prediction.md

 layout: post
 title: Steady state products in AI
 ---
+Omnichannel etc
+You think while you speak
+You interpret what people say while you speak

 When I was in undergrad I was informed - (cite Ilya's video) - if you can predict the next token, you understand.

 Next token prediction could be a lot of things.
 Jason Wei's slides?